 We may hate to admit it, but summer is winding down.
 Pumpkin Spice Lattes are back in season, my mother is already talking about Halloween, and I just pulled out my first flannel shirt.
-The realities are settling in that fall is here.
+The realities are settling in that fall has arrived in Michigan.

 Although summer is when we usually spend the most time on the road, we should not forget about how beautiful fall road trips can be.
 Michigan is one of the few lucky places that experience the magic of having our world turn into a brightly colored fairytale of orange, red, and yellow as the weather begins to cool.